 To facilitate the investigative process and protect the privacy of those involved, information gathered by EWU Police will be maintained in a confidential manner to the fullest extent possible during the pendency of a criminal investigation.
-If a victim or witness wishes to remain anonymous, the police will take all reasonable steps to investigate the allegation without disclosing the name of the victim/witness to the extent allowed by state and federal law and contractual obligations.
-If the victim/witness wishes to remain anonymous, the university shall inform him or her that its ability to investigate and respond to the allegation will be limited, and that any type of retaliation is prohibited.
+Per RCW 42.56.240, complainants, victims and witnesses can request nondisclosure when a complaint is filed to exempt their identity from public disclosure.
+In the event of a nondisclosure request, police will take all reasonable steps to investigate the allegation without disclosing the name of the victim/witness to the extent allowed by state and federal law.
 Ultimately, the university cannot ensure confidentiality of victim and witness names, because legal and contractual obligations may require disclosure.